 From math basics to advanced calculus to trades-specific skills, there's a Math Labs & Help Centre for you.
 Refresh your math skills, work on your math assignments with our support or get tutoring on specific topics.

 From science basics to advanced topics, there's a Help Centre for you.
 Refresh your skills, work on your assignments with our support, or get tutoring in physics, biology and chemistry.

-At Camousn's Writing Centres, you'll learn effective writing strategies and gain valuable skills to help you write well in college.
+At Camosun's Writing Centres, you'll learn effective writing strategies and gain valuable skills to help you write well in college.
 You'll learn to approach writing as a process or series of steps: planning, drafting, revising, editing, and proofreading.

 Need a hand?